| Copyright | (c) Simon Marlow 2012 |

 waitEither_ :: Async a -> Async b -> IO () Source #

-, but the result is ignored.
+Like waitEither, but the result is ignored.

 waitBoth :: Async a -> Async b -> IO (a, b) Source #

-s to finish, but if either of them throws
+Waits for both Asyncs to finish, but if either of them throws

 an exception before they have both finished, then the exception is

-re-thrown by waitBoth
+re-thrown by waitBoth.

-Waiting for multiple Async
+Waiting for multiple Asyncs in STM

 waitAnySTM :: [Async a] -> STM (Async a, a) Source #

-that can be used inside an STM transaction.
+A version of waitAny that can be used inside an STM transaction.

 Since: 2.1.0